galacean/galacean.github.io/docs/collider.md

 [Collider](${api}core/Collider) is used to detect the collision between the current collider on [Entity](${api}core/Entity) and other colliders in the scene.
 Oasis provides two types of colliders:

-1. StaticCollider: Static collider, mainly used for static objects in the scene
+1. [StaticCollider](${api}core/StaticCollider): Static collider, mainly used for static objects in the scene;
-2. DynamicCollider: Dynamic Collider, used for objects in the scene that need to be controlled by scripts or respond to physical feedback
+2. [DynamicCollider](${api}core/DynamicCollider): Dynamic Collider, used for objects in the scene that need to be controlled by scripts or respond to physical feedback.

 In fact, each type of Collider is a collection of [ColliderShape](${api}core/ColliderShape), that is, each type of Collider can set a composite collider shape by combining ColliderShape.